central419/dune-faction-generator/README.md

 ## How to edit the content of an asset

-Before you start editing, you need to follow these steps:
+Before you start editing, you need to follow these steps :

 1. Sign up for an account at [Github.com](https://github.com)
 2. Share your user profile of Github to the Dreamrules Discord server